slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+> *'My brother says to never make a big decision before you take a shower.'*
+> *'It’s a common belief that your first reaction is the most honest, but I disagree.
+Your first reaction is usually outdated.
+Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago.' -- Derek Sivers*
+> *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*
+> *'Se não houvesse decisoes eramos todos bons/iguais.' -- António Simões*
+> *'You don't win by predicting the future; you win by getting the odds right.' -- Will Bonner

 - Occam’s razor states that the simplest solution is usually correct.
-> *'My brother says to never make a big decision before you take a shower.'*
 - Think of mental models as minimum viable products.
 Sure, all of them can be improved.
 But the only way that can happen is if we try them out, educate ourselves and collectively refine them.
 Your kitchen knives are not as sharp as they could be.
 Does that matter as long as they still cut vegetables?
 Your bed is not as comfortable as it could be.
 Does that matter if you can still get a good night’s sleep in it?
 Your internet is not as fast as it could be.
 Does that matter as long as you can load this article?
 Arguably not.
 A tool which maybe could be a bit sharper or easier to use, but still does the job.

-> *'Decisions are made based on memory.
-There are 3 routes: reflex (genetics), habits or goals.
-Influence their memories and you can influence their decisions.'*
-> *'It’s a common belief that your first reaction is the most honest, but I disagree.
-Your first reaction is usually outdated.
-Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago.' -- Derek Sivers*
-> *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*

-- as all the great questions. answers are always evolving
 - the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
 - estimates are promises.
 What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
 No one that has no ’skin in the game' should give estimates.

-What is the least painful way to X?
-Evaluate goals independently and consider taking on only one goal at a time.
-How can I achieve a goal with the least effort?
-How can I achieved these goals separately?
-Are there methods for achieving multiple goals which are not in conflict for resources and are easy to do?

-MENTAL MODELS:
-	market: supply and demand explain a lot of phenomenons macro scale - high level / micro scale - low level: https://en.'*wikipedia.'*org/wiki/Level_of_analysis - everything is a system high tech way / low tech way everything is: http://c2.'*com/cgi/wiki?EverythingIsa start from a main idea, then diverge
-	momentum: virtuous circle / vicious circle
-	spaced learning system: anki, supermemo, goldenlist
-	programming languages: type annotation theory / OO vs functional paradigm log scales: hyperbolic function - pareto law 80/20 - plateaus noise rate
-	great breakthroughs are always counter-intuitive
-	understand people: 16personality types INTP-A was a breakthrough framing = everything is
-	80% man are stronger than 80% woman
-	A Jevons Effect[1] in a web site’s bandwidth!
-When an increase in the efficiency with which a resource is used causes total usage to increase.

-1. Put Your Happiness Before Goals
-2. Fulfillment is Dependent on Direction
-3. Pain is a Messenger
-4. Focus on Financial Freedom First
-5. Pick One Thing and Stick With it to Completion

 - With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
 Equally important, we can stop viewing mistakes or small failures as disastrous and view them as pure information which will inform future decisions.
 As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
 That means acting once we have 70% of the required information, instead of waiting longer.
 Making a decision at 70% certainty and then course-correcting is a lot more effective than waiting for 90% certainty.
 - plan ahead plannin 20% action 80%?
-- in most knowledge organizations, your product is decisions. you are evaluated by yours
-> *'Se não houvesse decisoes eramos todos bons/iguais.' -- António Simões*
 - Beliefs lag behind reality.
 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
 Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
 So if we’re going to assume anything, it shouldn’t be that we’re right, but that we’re wrong.
 Better to be a skeptic than to be delusional.
 - Actions > Thoughts; Actions change the world.
 Not beliefs.
 - i'm right -> how do i know i'm right. radical openmindedness -> stress test your ideas

-Idea-meritocratic decision-making is the best decision-making The difference between an autocratic decision maker and a democratic decision maker.
+- Idea-meritocratic decision-making is the best decision-making.
+The difference between an autocratic decision maker and a democratic decision maker.
-What is believability?
-find 3 people that high expertise but that they discord and listen. take your conclusions
+- find 3 people that high expertise but that they discord and listen. take your conclusions

-Critical Mass in Psychology
-Psychologists have known for a long time that groups of people behave differently than individuals.
-Sometimes when we are in a group, we tend to be less inhibited, more rebellious, and more confident.
-This effect is known as mob behaviour.
-(An interesting detail is that mob psychology is one of the few branches of psychology which does not concern individuals.)
-As a general rule, the larger the crowd, the less responsibility people have for their behaviour.
-(This is also why individuals and not groups should make decisions.)

-In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful:
-For PayPal to work, we needed to attract a critical mass of at least a million users.
-Advertising was too ineffective to justify the cost.
-Prospective deals with big banks kept falling through.
-So we decided to pay people to sign up.
-We gave new customers $10 for joining, and we gave them $10 more every time they referred a friend.
-This got us hundreds of thousands of new customers and an exponential growth rate.

-The Problems With Goals:
--Goals have an enndpoint
--Goals rely on factors which we do not always have control over.
--Goals rely on willpower and self-discipline.
--Goals can make us complacent or reckless.
+- The Problems With Goals: Goals have an endpoint.
+Goals rely on factors which we do not always have control over.
+Goals rely on willpower and self-discipline.
+Goals can make us complacent or reckless.

-even the best and most useful maps suffer from limitations, and Korzybski gives us a few to explore: (A.) The map could be incorrect without us realizing it; (B.) The map is, by necessity, a reduction of the actual thing, a process in which you lose certain important information; and (C.) A map needs interpretation, a process that can cause major errors.
-(The only way to truly solve the last would be an endless chain of maps-of-maps, which he called self-reflexiveness.)

-charlie munger:
-Wisdom and Circle of Competence
-“Knowing what you don’t know is more useful than being brilliant.”
+- charlie munger - Wisdom and Circle of Competence: “Knowing what you don’t know is more useful than being brilliant.”
 “Acknowledging what you don’t know is the dawning of wisdom.”
-“People are trying to be smart—all I am trying to do is not to be idiotic, but it’s harder than most people think.”
-“It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”

-> *'At Berkshire there has never been a master plan.
-Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
-We want people taking into account new information' -- Charlie Munger*

-“Know the big ideas in the big disciplines and use them routinely-- all of them, not just a few.”

-you don't win by predicting the future; you win by getting the odds right. -- will bonner

-If you want to win an argument, ask the person trying to convince you of something to explain how it would work.
-Odds are they have not done the work required to hold an opinion.
-If they can explain why they are correct and how things would work, you'll learn something.
-If they can't you'll soften their views, perhaps nudging them ever so softly toward your views.

-we think we make choices but our choices are affected by others. (ex of naming a child) people pick what is familiar. people are influenced without us realizing. working class want to feel the same as others. white collar want to feel different from others.
+- working class want to feel the same as others.
+White collar want to feel different from others.

-decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.
+- decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.

-understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
+- understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
+- Your product is decisions.
 -->

 > *'A well defined problem seeks its own solution' -- Mike Brundant*